siriusphp/invokator/docs/1_callable_list.md

    return 'hello ' . $str;
 });

-// add a static method to the stack
+// add a static method to the collection
 $callables->add('Str::toUpper');

-// add an object method to the stack,
+// add an object method to the collection,
 // object to be retrieved at runtime from the container
 // the callable also has a priority of -100
 $callables->add('SlackChannel@send', -100);

-// add an object method to the stack
+// add an object method to the collection
 // with a specific priority to be executed
 // before the callable that was registered above
 $callables->add([$logger, 'info'], -3);